gOOvER/own-pterodactyl-images/README.md

 A curated collection of core images that can be used with Pterodactyl's Egg system.
 Each image is rebuilt periodically to ensure dependencies are always up-to-date.

-All of these images are available for `linux/amd64` and `linux/arm64` versions, unless otherwise specified, to use these images on an arm system, no modification to them or the tag is needed, they should just work.
 ---

 > [!NOTE]